ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 9. Complete the bare metal server configuration.
    * Select an existing bare metal server configuration that is being used by the existing ESXi servers in the cluster.
 This option is not available under the following conditions:
-      * The bare metal configuration used by the existing ESXi servers in the cluster is **Broadwell**.
+      * The bare metal configuration that is used by the existing ESXi servers in the cluster is **Broadwell**.
       * The storage type of the cluster is **Local disks**.
    * Select a new bare metal server configuration:
       * (NSX-V only) For instances with vSphere Enterprise Plus 6.7u1, specify the VMware vSphere version for the new ESXi server.